magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 As you see, we wrapped the above `validate` call inside a function definition.

-> NOTE 5: Again, to follow the separation of concerns principle, we
+> NOTE 4: Again, to follow the separation of concerns principle, we
 > moved here the *re-password* regular expression previously defined
 > in the `login.clj` source file.
-So, later remember to delete it from
+Later you'll delete it from the that
-> that source file.
+> source file.

-> NOTE 6: `valip` provides the `email-address?` built-in predicate
+> NOTE 5: `valip` provides the `email-address?` built-in predicate
 > which matches the passed email value against an embedded regular
 > expression.
 This regular expression is based on RFC 2822 and it is
 > defined in the `valip.predicates` namespace.
 This is why the
 > `*re-email*` regular expression is not needed anymore and later you
 > have to delete it as well from the `login.clj` file.

-When you save the file you'll get a compilation error.
-This is because you still have to update the `login.clj` source file as a next step.
-You can safely go on.
+So far, so good.

+## Update login.clj

 Open the `login.clj` file from the `src/clj/modern_cljs/` directory and modify it as follows: